 11. Reserved Instead of Timid

-With their worlds expanding rather fast everyday, many children are born with a cautious instinct that kicks in when they find themselves in unfamiliar situations.
+With their worlds expanding rather fast every day, many children are born with a cautious instinct that kicks in when they find themselves in unfamiliar situations.
 This can lead to your child being termed timid.
 Your child is only being reserved and taking his time to be comfortable, and the term ‘timid’ can be hurtful to his trust in himself.

-12. Leader As Opposed to Bossy
+12. Leader as Opposed to Bossy

 Some kids are gifted with natural leadership skills and tend to feel the need to organize everything.
 They end up directing others rather than waiting for them to figure it out themselves.
-Often these gifted children are termed as ‘bossy’ and told to tone down on this behavior in order to be more likable.
+Often these gifted children are termed as ‘bossy’ and told to tone down on this behaviour in order to be more likeable.
 This term can end up pushing your child away from his natural leadership instincts as a child – something that can carry on well into adulthood.

-13. Strong Willed Over Headstrong
+13. Strong-willed Over Headstrong

-We all know a head strong child when we see one – the one who is determined to get his way, by hook or by crook.
-Often termed as ‘headstrong’ children that need to be ‘tamed’ and ‘disciplined’, these children are simply more ‘strong willed’ than others with their confidence and determination.
+We all know a headstrong child when we see one – the one who is determined to get his way, by hook or by crook.
+Often termed as ‘headstrong’ children that need to be ‘tamed’ and ‘disciplined’, these children are simply more ‘strong-willed’ than others with their confidence and determination.
 Nurture these qualities, and avoid using biting terms that can deeply impact young minds.

 14. Expressive Rather Than Talkative